 For me, it is great to find new breakfast ideas because I can be a fussy breakfast person.
 I stick with one thing I like having for a few weeks, then I get bored and move on to the next thing.
 And I really do not like to skip breakfast so I look at every possible idea to vary that first meal of the day.
-So, a yoghurt panna cotta with crunchy granola and fruit compote?
+So, a yogurt panna cotta with crunchy granola and fruit compote?
 Yes, definitely something that would satisfy my breakfast cravings!

 It really makes for a great breakfast option (or brunch).
 I like to set the different toppings in separate dishes on the table (like a mini breakfast bar): apricot compote, granola, chopped pistachios and a small jug of almond milk.
 I serve the yogurt panna cotta in individuals large bowls (or deep plates) and then people can help themselves to the rest.
 The panna cotta and apricot compote are best prepared ahead (the day before preferably since they need to set and cool down).